Code-Institute-Submissions/Fantastic-Books/README.md

         - Flash message confirms review has been added
         - Redirects user to profile.html
  - **_Delete Account Tab_** - contains delete account button
     - **_Delete Account_** Button - triggers modal asking user to confirm they want to delete their account.
+            - Prevents accidental deletion
     - **_Modal Delete_** Button:
         - Deletes users account from the database
         - Flash message confirms delete
         - Redirects to index.html

 #### **reviews.html** - Displays all reviews created by all users
- - **_Search bar_** - allows users to search for a book/review by title, author or genre and renders results
+ - **_Search bar_** - allows users to search for a book/review by title, author, genre or username and renders results
  - **_Save Review_**
     - Not visible to review creator
     - Allows other users to save that review to 'My Favourites' tab on thier profile